Southern Unionist: History

 Before the war there was widespread belief in the North that the states that had not yet seceded might be persuaded to stay within the Union.
 This idea was predicated on the fact that many believed that the newly elected President Lincoln would declare a relaxed policy toward the South that would ease tensions.
 Given the fact that there were a good number of Southern Unionists known to be found in the South it was hoped that this deliberate policy of non-provocation would subvert extremists from irreversible action.
 Admirable though their sentiments might have been, the claims of these Northerners were greatly embellished.
 In fact, there were fewer Unionists in the South than many Northerners believed, and they tended to be concentrated in areas such as northwest Virginia, East Tennessee, and parts of North Carolina where slave owners and slaves themselves were few.
 Furthermore, in the states that had already seceded, irreversible action had already taken place; federal buildings, mints, and courthouses had been seized.

-Many Southern soldiers remained loyal when their states seceded; 40% of Virginian officers in the United States military, for example, stayed with the Union.
+Many Southern soldiers remained loyal when their states seceded.
 During the war, many Southern Unionists went North and joined the Union armies.
 Others joined when Union armies entered their hometowns in Tennessee, Virginia, Arkansas, Louisiana, and elsewhere.
-Around 100,000 Southern Unionists served in the Union Army during the Civil War, and every Southern state except South Carolina raised organizations of white troops.
+Around 100,000 Southern Unionists served in the Union Army during the Civil War, with every Southern state except South Carolina raising official organizations of white troops.
+Though no regiments of Southern Unionists were formed in South Carolina due to a smaller unionist presence, the Upstate region of the state would be a haven for Confederate Army deserters and resisters, as they used the Upstate topography and traditional community relations to resist service in the Confederate ranks.

-The Southern Unionists were referred to in Henry Clay Work's song Marching Through Georgia:
+The Southern Unionists were referred to in Henry Clay Work's song "Marching Through Georgia":

-Yes and there were Union men who wept with joyful tears,When they saw the honored flag they had not seen for years;Hardly could they be restrained from breaking forth in cheers,While we were marching through Georgia.

 Southern Unionists were extensively used as anti-guerrilla forces and as occupation troops in areas of the Confederacy occupied by the Union.
 Ulysses S. Grant noted: